domainreseller/whmcs-dna/README.md

 - After activating, enter the username and password obtained by us. - (Aktive ettikten sonra tarafımızdan edindiğiniz kullanıcı adı şifreyi girin.)
 - After saving, your username and current balance will be visible. - (Kaydettikten sonra Kullanıcı adınız ve mevcut bakiyeniz görünüyor olacaktır.)
 - Match the TR Identity Number and Tax Number Information to be used to obtain the .tr domain name of your users, if any, from the settings you have seen. - (Kullanıcılarınıza ait .tr alan adını almak için kullanılacak TC Kimlik numarası ve Vergi Numarası Bilgilerini varsa görmüş olduğunuz ayarlardan eşleştiriniz.)
+- If you are using single-primary currency except USD You may set "Exchange Convertion For TLD Sync" setting.
+(This setting is using for only pricing sync for regional TLD imports.
+Otherwise you do not need to change) - (USD dışında bir tek ana para birimi kullanıyorsanız "Exchange Convertion For TLD Sync" ayarını yapabilirsiniz.)	( Bu ayar sadece bölgesel TLD importlarında fiyatlandırma senkronizasyonu için kullanılıyor.
+Aksi takdirde değiştirmenize gerek yoktur.)

 <a href="https://youtu.be/LEw_iMnquSo">+ Youtube link </a>